 These enticing little "Smalls" will lead you through the first steps of Blackwork.
 Learn how a simple design shape grows and expands.
 Worked in black or dark floss with metallic highlights on 25-count white or antique white Lugana.
 When all the stitching is complete, detailed finishing instructions for each of the designs are provided.
 Create a Pin Cannoli Roll, Scissor Keep, Scissor Fob, Needle Keep, and a Pouch to store the little smalls for safe keeping.
 The stitches for this course are: Double Running (Holbein), Straight, Straight Cross Stitch variation, and Buttonhole for finishing.
 Optional stitches: Ladder Stitch and Chain Stitch.

 By Colleen Darling

 This exciting course reviews the basic principles of Blackwork to create these elegant Spring Tulips.
 You will be working with tulle, fabric markers, fabric paint and embroidery floss on 32-count linen.
-You will be placing the design on the fabric following drawn design and the detailed instructions.
-There is no over-all chart for the placement of patterns because you will decide that, with the variety of Blackwork patterns provided.
+You will be placing the design on the fabric following the drawn design and the detailed instructions.
+There is no overall chart for the placement of patterns because you will decide that using the variety of Blackwork patterns provided.
 These tulips are gently blowing in the spring garden.